YasInvolved/NFS-The-Run-Modloader/README.md

 > to make this thing work.
 If you know something about reverse engineering and you want to help, well, you're very welcome my friend.

 ## How does it work
-Basically it imitates the dinput8.dll library loaded by the game when it's starting.
-It exports a dummy DirectInput8Create function that injects loader code and then calls the actual function.
+Basically it imitates the dxgi.dll library loaded by the game when it's starting.
+It exports a dummy CreateDXGIFactory2 function that injects loader code and then calls the actual function.

 ## Installation guide (initial one)
 1. Navigate to the game's directory
-2. Copy the mod file (dinput8.dll) you've got and replace the original one in the game's directory
+2. Copy the mod file (dxgi.dll) you've got and replace the original one in the game's directory
 3. Start the game

 ## TODO/Roadmap